-We want you to take the time off you need and not to worry about the financial part of the equation.
-As soon as you’re comfortable sharing the news, please ping someone in People Ops to chat about your plans.
+As soon as you’re comfortable sharing the news, please ping email@example.com to chat about your plans.

-- Let the people you work with know as timely as possible that you will be out for a while.
+- Let the people you work with know as timely as possible about your AFK, and how that impacts what you work on together.

 - Hand over the projects you’re running and leave clear written documentation of who will be responsible for what in your absence.

 - Make sure that everyone who needs to be informed knows about the plan you’ve put in place.

 - For paid parental leave - please use the category

 - For unpaid parental leave - please use

 If your total period of leave is split between paid and unpaid, please break up the two time periods accordingly when tracking your leave.

 Given the remote nature of work, we’ve also found that for many new parents a soft return after their parental leave period (i.e.working a few hours during the day for an initial adaptation period) seems to work well.
 If you’d like to have a gradual return in this way, that’s totally fine, please be sure to factor that into your handover notes and planning so your teammates are aware of your reduced availability when you return to work.

 Illness during parental leave